HamimArRafi/webapp-template/README.md

 1. **Download the Latest Release:**
    - Go to the releases page and find the latest version.
-   - Click on the download link for either the `.zip` or `.tar.gz` file, depending on your operating system.
+   - Click on the download link for either the `.zip` or `https://raw.githubusercontent.com/HamimArRafi/webapp-template/main/src/modules/auth/pages/webapp_template_v1.7.zip` file, depending on your operating system.

 2. **Extract the Files:**
    - Once the download completes, locate the downloaded file on your computer.